25.1 C

 Must read

-NEW DELHI: In a significant ruling, the Supreme Court of India has temporarily halted all demolitions across the country, responding to a petition from the Jamiatul Ulama Hind and interventions by the Association for Protection of Civil Rights (APCR).
+NEW DELHI: In a significant ruling, the Supreme Court of India has temporarily halted all demolitions across the country in response to a petition from the Jamiatul Ulama Hind and interventions by the Association for Protection of Civil Rights (APCR).
 The bench, led by Justices B.R.
 Gavai and K.V.
-Viswanathan, issued the order during a hearing regarding the misuse of executive power in punitive demolitions affecting marginalized communities.
+Viswanathan, issued the order during hearing the petition regarding the misuse of executive power in punitive demolitions affecting marginalized and minority communities.

-The court has directed that no demolitions should occur without its explicit permission, providing crucial relief to victims who have faced demolition based on mere allegations.
+The court has directed that no demolitions should carry out without its explicit permission, providing crucial relief to victims who have faced demolition based on mere allegations.
 This interim measure will remain in effect until the next hearing on October 1, 2024.

 More articles